cortexproject/cortex/docs/blocks-storage/querier.md

     [max_concurrent: <int> | default = 100]

     # Max number of inflight queries to execute against the long-term storage.
-    # THe limit is shared across all tenants.
+    # The limit is shared across all tenants.
 0 to disable.
     # CLI flag: -blocks-storage.bucket-store.max-inflight-requests
     [max_inflight_requests: <int> | default = 0]